 Those under quarantine are not supposed to come into contact with others in order to avoid the possibility of the spread of virus through person-to-person contact.

-Hence, those under quarantine will need to be isolated from and cannot physically interact with others living in the same premises.
+Hence, those under quarantine will need to be separated from and cannot physically interact with others living in the same premises.
 A home quarantine package with basic necessities will be provided to individuals who have been quarantined.